TeoIlie/TeoIlie.github.io/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

+## Notes on deployment

+In order to build the application, run `ng build --configuration production` The page is available at `https://teoilie.github.io` Attempting to build with this command:
+`ng build --configuration production --base-href https://github.com/TeoIlie/TeoIlie.github.io` Attempting to deploy with this command:
+`npx angular-cli-ghpages --dir=dist/teo-ilie`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.